fellMorto/Pathologic-2-Incomplete-Mod-Files/(SPOILERS)-StoryExplanationDesignDocument.md

 # SPOILERS

 This should be treated as an internal design document.
-People playing can read this, especially to explain unfinished content ideas they can’t learn otherwise, but this isn’t really information intended for playing the final mod.
+People playing can read this though, especially to explain unfinished content ideas they can’t learn otherwise.

 Again, this is a very spoiler heavy document.
 These spoilers don’t fit with the intended plot flow and desired obscurity of the mod story for players.